Endarire/Summons-and-charmed-creatures-clear-FoW-Fog-of-War-/README.md

 # Summons and charmed creatures clear FoW Fog of War
-Allbrother's mod preserved on GitHub for posterity.
+Allbrother's mod preserved on GitHub for posterity with permission from the author.

 Download & Forum: https://forums.beamdog.com/discussion/82634/summons-and-charmed-creatures-clear-fow